veelo/gettext/readme.md

 ```shell
 dub run -q gettext:merge -- --popath=po
 ```
+and look for warnings.
+Warnings will also show if `gettext` detected what it thinks is a mistake.
+Sadly it sometimes gets it wrong: Weekdays, for example, are capitalized in English but not in many other languages.
+If a translation string only consists of one word, a weekday, it guesses that it is the start of a sentence and will complain if the translation does not start with a capital letter.
+Therefore, translatable strings should be full sentences if at all possible.

 PO file editors will typically allow translators to quickly jump between strings that need their attention.